 Sustainable, responsible, and necessary population growth is the shared goal of attendees at the bi-annual Magnetic North conference.
 Making Northern Ontario “magnetic” so people want to visit, study, move, and stay here.
 The Conference agenda is a balance between the topics of attraction, retention, and settlement.

-The fifth Magnetic North Conference will be a three day, in-person conference, on December 3-5, 2025, in Sudbury, Ontario.
-There will also be a pre-conference reception on the evening of Wednesday, December 3rd.
+The fifth Magnetic North Conference was a three day, in-person conference held at Science North, in Sudbury, Ontario on December 3-5, 2025.
+There was also be a pre-conference reception on the evening of Wednesday, December 3rd.

 Featured Speakers and Panellists